 I’ve known my whole life that I wanted to help people feel better.
 As cliché as that may sound, it’s informed a lot of what I’ve done- from my formal education to the reading and discussions I get into in my spare time.
 I am constantly looking to improve my understanding of what helps people heal and grow.

 As an undergrad, I was very interested in the healing power of creativity.
 I also recognized that healing has to take into account social justice and our embodied experience, leading me to blend these interested into an individualized major at the Gallatin School at New York University.
 My interest in yoga and yoga philosophy led me to explore further what embodied experience can offer to the therapy process.
 I received certifications in these fields and pursued a counseling degree from the California Institute of Integral Studies in the field of Somatic Psychology.
-Putting all of this training to use, I have practiced therapy at the Center for Somatic Psychotherapy, Richmond Area Multi-Services and the Center for Mindful Psychotherapy before starting my private practice.

 California Institute of Integral Studies, San Francisco, May 2013